FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.4-4 Calibration point of laser sensor

-**Step1**: Open the robot WebApp, click “Initialize”, Robot Settings and Tool coord in turn, select an unused tool coordinate system, and clickto change its name to "Welding ", tool type to "tool" and installation location to "end", as shown in the figures.
+**Step1**: Open the robot WebApp, click "Initialize", Robot Settings and Tool coord in turn, select an unused tool coordinate system, and clickto change its name to "Welding ", tool type to "tool" and installation location to "end", as shown in the figures.

 .. figure:: robot_peripherals/015.png
    :align: center